Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

-Note that in the above, the homological mirror symmetry equivalence (\ref{eq:HMS2}) is established for the \textit{uncompleted} wrapped Fukaya category and the crepant resolution of the \textit{algebraic} $cA_n$ singularity $R_f=\frac{\mathbb{K}[u,v,x,y]}{uv-f(x,y)}$.
+between the derived wrapped Fukaya category of the multi-bubble plumbing and the relative singularity category associated to the crepant resolution $\phi:Y_f\rightarrow\mathrm{Spec}(R_f)$. \end{theorem}

 Theorem \ref{theorem:WAn} partially answers the realization question raised by Smith-Wemyss, see \cite{sw}, Section 7.
-This also generalizes the homological mirror symmetry for the double bubble plumbing $W_k$ proved in \cite{alp} and \cite{sw}, which holds when $k\geq1$.
+This also generalizes the homological mirror symmetry for the double bubble plumbing $W_k$ proved in \cite{alp} and \cite{sw}, which holds for any $k\geq1$.

 \begin{remark} The Lagrangian submanifold $Q_0\subset W_f$ is obtained by performing iterated Morse-Bott surgeries of the cleanly intersecting Lagrangian submanifolds $Q_1,\cdots,Q_n$.
-In this sense, the assumption of Theorem \ref{theorem:WAn} is a natural generalization of the condition that $k\neq0$ in the case of double bubble plumbings $W_k$. \end{remark}
+In this sense, the assumption $(k_0,\pm l_0)\neq(k_n,\pm l_n)$ in Theorem \ref{theorem:WAn} is a natural generalization of the condition that $k\neq0$ in the case of double bubble plumbings $W_k$. \end{remark}